 It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 In this blog post, we'll explore common questions about life insurance after breast cancer, and offer tips on getting the coverage you need.
-Whether you're currently undergoing treatment or are in remission, we hope this post will provide some peace of mind.
+Whether you're currently undergoing treatment or are in remission, we hope this post will provide some peace of mind and finding the right life insurance.

 What is Breast Cancer?